 This comment is known as the 'file header' and shows the version of Elan being run.

-Compile Errors and Warnings
+Compile errors and warnings

 Q: What is the difference between a compile error and a warning.